ACHIYA96/TorrentLeecherby____ACHIYA____v3/README.md

 * `/renewme`: This will clear the remains of downloads which are not getting deleted after upload of the file or after /cancel command.

-* [Only work with direct link for now]It is like u can add custom name as prefix of the original file name.
+* [Only work with direct link and youtube link for now]It is like u can add custom name as prefix of the original file name.
 Like if your file name is `gk.txt` uploaded will be what u add in `CUSTOM_FILE_NAME` + `gk.txt`

-Only works with direct link.No magnet or torrent.
+Only works with direct link/youtube link.No magnet or torrent.

 And also added custom name like...